Installing GOAD on PROXMOX Part 2: Provisioning

 cd /root/GOAD/packer/proxmox/

-cp config.auto.pkrvars.hcl.template config.auto.pkrvars.hcl
+cp config.auto.pkvars.hcl.template config.auto.pkrvars.hcl

-vim config.auto.pkrvars.hcl
+vim config.auto.pkvars.hcl

 config.auto.pkrvars.hcl: